 No letter of intent, term sheet or binding agreement for a divestment was entered into after November 18, 2021 and before February 18, 2022, the final period during which an additional exit payment could have been triggered.
-Therefore, the right to any additional cash payment has ceased and the Exit Venture Shares were redeemed automatically during the month of May 2022.
+Therefore, the right to any additional cash payment has ceased and the Exit Venture Shares were redeemed automatically effective May 20, 2022, for no consideration.